BNasmith/PTForsyth/PTFWorkofChrist.md

 ourselves together in the best way we can, or by adjusting ourselves with huge effort to a universal process.
-Religious subjectivity is truly a most valuable phase ; and at some periods in the Church's history it is urgently called for.
+Religious subjectivity is truly a most valuable phase; and at some periods in the Church's history it is urgently called for.
 In the seventeenth century it was so called for because Protestantism had de-